stooblie/capstone_fighting_fake_news/src/README.md

 # Source Code

-**utilities.py** - Various utility functions used through out the program.
+**utilities.py** - Various utility functions used throughout the program.

 **compare.py** - A class for comparing scraped images to the targets.